 These reports provide relative feedback on a candidate’s performance according to the Subject Areas tested in the examination.
-This information is intended to help candidates to identify their areas of greatest weakness so that they can focus on study and remediation accordingly.
+This information is intended to help candidates identify their areas of greatest weakness so they can focus on study and remediation accordingly.
 It is important for candidates to review their feedback keeping in mind the relative blueprint weighting for each subject area in the examination blueprint (see).

 If you require any clarification of the information in your feedback report, send a written request with your telephone contact information, so that you can be reached by phone during PEBC office hours.

 Certifying and licensing examinations are of a summative and confirmatory nature; they are used to certify competence to practise the profession at an entry-level, in the interest of the protection of the public.
 The examination is not intended to be educational or diagnostic.
 With respect to more detailed feedback on a candidate’s weaknesses, the Pharmacy Examining Board of Canada is unable to provide additional feedback or recommendations regarding individual performance or remediation.